umfhero/ThoughtsPlus/README.md

 - **Modern UI** - Dark/light themes with customizable accent colors
 - **Privacy-Focused** - All data stays local, no tracking or telemetry

+### AI Optimization for Free Tier Users

+CalendarPlus is designed to work seamlessly with **Google Gemini's free tier** (50 requests/day).
+Through planned caching and smart quota management:

+- **Use AI Quick Notes ~25-30 times per day** - Efficient model selection ensures you get the most out of your daily quota
+- **Daily briefings without exhausting quota** - Smart caching prevents unnecessary API calls
+- **Navigate Settings without wasting calls** - Validation results are cached, no repeated checks
+- **Clear quota messages** - Know exactly when you've hit limits and when they'll reset

+**No premium API subscription needed** - CalendarPlus maximizes the free tier so you can enjoy AI features without worrying about costs.

 ## Getting Started

 ### First-Time Setup